 Influencer Marketing is a technique which, while proven to be effective, is still in development stages.
 It is a territory which has so far been explored only by brands who dare to take risks.
 For this reason, it is these brands who have enjoyed a higher conversion rate and the best gains in turnover and reputation.

-The following graph from Google Trends shows the increase since 2014 in the search term “Influencers Marketing” in the last 5 years.
+The following graph from Google Trends shows the popularity of the search term “Influencers Marketing” in the last 5 years.

 In 2014, a post by an influencer to promote a brand could have cost $400.
-Nowadays, this figure can reach $80,000 and remains on the up.
-In this way, the brands who are first to get involved with this (as yet) new trend will be the ones to get better returns at better prices than those brands who will later find a market saturated with sponsored posts at a higher price.
+Nowadays, mega-stars like Selena Gomez and Kylie Jenner charge $800,000-$1,000,000 per post.
+The brands who are first to get involved with this (as yet) new trend will be the ones to get better returns at better prices than those brands who will later find a market saturated with sponsored posts at a higher price.